Summer is almost here!

 Quirky by nature, Louisa Clark is a family girl.
 She has a boyfriend and an extremely ordinary life.
 Having lost her job recently, Louisa is forced to accept a caretaker job to a quadriplegic, Will Traynor.
 Meanwhile, Will Traynor always enjoyed his adventurous life.
 However, his present life in a wheelchair is anything but miserable.
 He is moody and bossy.

 Me before you isn’t an extraordinary love story, but a love story told in an extraordinary manner.
 It has captivating characters and scenes.
-A must read for all romantic novel lovers.
+A must-read for all romance novel lovers.

 by Lucy Dillon

 Libby and her husband decide to reopen their family B&B to a boutique hotel in their hometown.
 During that time Libby finds a woman who was injured from an accident and has no memory of her life.
 Later the woman gets accommodated in the hotel.
 Libby’s small act of kindness leads to serious of events resulting in a drastic change in everyone’s lives.